qbss/installit/README.md

 ## EXAMPLE

 Now that you've done that, all that's left is to load up insit to peruse the catalogue of my work at your own leisure.
-Here is its `--help` output, as of 12th February 2018:
+Here is its `--help` output, as of 25th February 2018:

 ```
 $ insit --help
-            INSIT (12th February 2018)
+            INSIT (25th February 2018)
             Written by terminalforlife (terminalforlife@yahoo.com)
             Installer for many shell programs from terminalforlife.

 SYNTAX:     insit [OPTS] WHAT1 WHAT2 WHAT3 . . .

 OPTS:       --help|-h|-?            - Displays this help information.
+            --verbose|-v            - Also display the log output.
             --debug                 - Enables the built-in bash debugging.
             --quiet|-q              - Runs in quiet mode.
 Errors still output.
             --update|-U             - Replace and update existing files.